LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Ifs and Whiles

-The mention about for-loops got me a little curious on what this meant for ifs and whiles.
+The mention about for loops got me a little curious on what this meant for ifs and whiles.
 The conditional statement is separated by && and || (or even bitwise & |) instead of semicolons.
 Sometimes these boolean expressions can get a little long, so what does this rule mean for them?
 I think the preference is to maintain a single line if possible, or even better just have a simple boolean expression.